CIS700-Procedural-Graphics/Project3-LSystems/README.md

 ## Interactivity

-Using dat.GUI and the examples provided in the reference code, make some aspect of your demo an interactive variable.
+Using dat.GUI and the examples provided in the reference code, make some aspect of your demo an interactive letiable.
 For example, you could modify:

 1. the axiom
 2. Your input grammer rules and their probability